-We have always had the examples of history where high top-end marginal tax rates and what John Kenneth Galbraith called a ‘thick’ economy (purchasing power spread throughout society and not exclusive to the top percentiles) are at least consistent with economic and social benefit.
+We have always had the examples of history where high top-end marginal tax rates and what John Kenneth Galbraith called a ‘thick’ economy (purchasing power spread throughout society and not exclusive to the top percentile) are consistent with economic and social benefit.
 An economy that looks after social functions, instead of reducing people to production ‘units’ or consumption ‘units’.
 Those economies represent an `empirical refutation of the Neoliberal myth – but when you live *within* a mythology, you can forget reason & evidence.

 We have always had the examples of where communities with high “social capital” – largely unquantifiable things like strong social bonds, trust, belonging, hope, connections, community and local democracy participation, the free creation of art and spontaneity of laughter, a sense of equity and opportunity, serendipitous meeting places, dialogic fora, cavorting with nature and dancing in the thunderstorm – all the things that make life worthwhile – have led to better economic outcomes.

 Meanwhile – off planet Earth – Neoliberals in suits in soulless cubicles do their utmost to cut funding to the very initiatives that support that strength of community.
-And so they destroy a key and empirical underpinning of the economy because they live in a theoretical model rather than the real world.
+And so they destroy a key underpinning of the economy because they live in a theoretical model rather than the real world.
 And after all, society doesn’t exist in that model; it is just a collection of individual measured human ‘resources’ the market will efficiently allocate as it does the sale of bricks.
 So it is a complete waste of taxpayers money to look after community, because to them community doesn’t exist.
-They cannot see the social, and so they effectively advise its destruction.
+They cannot see the social, and so they effectively advise starving it to death.

 The Neoliberal corollary that democracy be replaced by consumer choice is a senseless, ignorant and evil idea.
 To see no context other than the market is wilful blindness.